Arc-Computer/arc-memory/docs/cli/auth.md

 #### Options

 - `--client-id TEXT`: GitHub OAuth client ID.
-If not provided, uses the default Arc Memory app.
+If not provided, uses the default Arc Memory app from the Arc-Computer organization.
 - `--client-secret TEXT`: GitHub OAuth client secret.
-If not provided, uses the default Arc Memory app.
+If not provided, uses the default Arc Memory app from the Arc-Computer organization.
 - `--timeout INTEGER`: Timeout in seconds for the device flow (default: 300).
 - `--debug`: Enable debug logging.